-Blue Lake Rhino Cave
+Bonus: Blue Lake Rhino Cave

 The cave mouth can be viewed from the lake’s surface (you can rent a rowboat at Sun Village Resort).
-Skilled rock climbers can even crawl through the cave.
+Experienced rock climbers can even crawl through the cave.
 Rumor has it that you can still see the impression of the rhino’s belly button.

 Popular nearby spots for families include Sun Lakes–Dry Falls State Park, Steamboat Rock State Park and Grand Coulee Dam.
 With its warm, dry Eastern Washington weather, this area is ideal for shoulder-season camping adventures.